euclidesdry/leadster-frontend-challenge-pokemon/README.md

 ## Features

+The app has the following features:

+- Pokemon list with filter
+- Pokemon details page
+- Dark/Light team

 ## Instructions

 To run the code you will need to install [Node.JS v16](https://nodejs.org/download/release/v16.19.0/), that was fully tested on it, relative to your OS installer